 - Offer your support.
 Example: "Tell me what I can do for you."

 - Ask how your loved one feels.
 The emotions of grief can change rapidly, so don't assume you know how the bereaved person feels on any given day.

 Source: American Cancer Society

-Almost everyone worries about what to say to a grieving person, it’s actually more important to know how to listen.
+While many of us worry about what to say to a grieving person, it’s actually more important to know how to listen.
 Oftentimes, well-meaning people avoid talking about the death or change the subject when the deceased person is mentioned.
-But the bereaved need to feel that his or her loss is acknowledged, it’s not too terrible to talk about, and his or her loved one won’t be forgotten.
+But the bereaved need to feel that their loss is acknowledged, it’s not too terrible to talk about, and their loved one won’t be forgotten.
 By listening compassionately, you can take your cues from the grieving person.
 Never try to force someone to open up, but let your grieving loved one know that you’re there to listen if they want to talk about their loss.

 Accept and acknowledge all feelings.
 Let the grieving person know that it’s okay to cry in front of you, to get angry, or to break down.
-Don’t try to reason with him or her over how he or she should or shouldn’t feel.
-Grief is a highly emotional experience, so the bereaved need to feel free to express his or her feelings without fear of judgment, argument, or criticism.
+Don’t try to reason with them over how they should or shouldn’t feel.
+Grief is a highly emotional experience, so the bereaved need to feel free to express their feelings—no matter how irrational—without fear of judgment, argument, or criticism.

 Be willing to sit in silence.
 Don’t press if the grieving person doesn’t feel like talking.
-You can offer comfort and support with your silent presence.
+Often, comfort for them comes from simply being in your company.
 If you can’t think of something to say, just offer eye contact, a squeeze of the hand, or a reassuring hug.

-Let the bereaved talk about how his or her loved one died.
+Let the bereaved talk about how their loved one died.
 People who are grieving may need to tell the story over and over again, sometimes in minute detail.
 Be patient.
 Repeating the story is a way of processing and accepting the death.
 With each retelling, the pain lessens.
 By listening patiently and compassionately, you’re helping your loved one heal.

 Offer comfort and reassurance without minimizing the loss.
-Tell the bereaved that what he or she is feeling is okay.
+Tell the bereaved that what they’re feeling is okay.
 If you’ve gone through a similar loss, share your own experience if you think it would help.
 Remember, though, that grief is an intensely individual experience.
 No two people experience it exactly the same way, so don’t claim to “know” what the person is feeling, or compare your grief to theirs, or offer unsolicited advice.
 Again, put the emphasis on listening instead, and ask your loved one to tell you how they’re feeling.

 Comments to avoid when comforting the bereaved